kikitux/packer-local-test/README.md

 ## Workflow

 If GOPATH is set, will:
-- go get is there is no $GOPATH/src/github.com/mitchellh/packer
+- go get if there is no `$GOPATH/src/github.com/mitchellh/packer`
-- git fetch
+- git fetch if there is `$GOPATH/src/github.com/mitchellh/packer`
-- ensure pr/* is part of the repo
+- ensure `pr/*` is part of the repo
 - run make updatedeps on first run, or if updatedeps is an argument

 If GOPATH is set, and bzr, go, gox are available, it will: